Skip to main content

 Context

 We aim to adhere to the principle of least privilege wherever we can.
-In the particular case of AWS and Kubernetes cluster access we do this by providing IAM and Kubernetes roles which grant the kinds of permissions needed for developers and platform engineers to do routine parts of their jobs, and separating out the permissions needed for more destructive or sensitive acts into more privileged roles which we more tightly gate access to.
+In the particular case of AWS and Kubernetes cluster access we do this by providing a set of IAM and Kubernetes roles.
+Each role grants the permissions needed for engineers to do routine parts of their jobs.
+We maintain a separate set of roles with the permissions needed for more destructive or sensitive acts that we more tightly gate access to.

-In response to this, we elected to retire the ReadOnly role (because nobody used it), and the User and PowerUser roles in favour of new roles whose granted permissions better reflected those needed by the developers: Developer.
+In response to this, we elected to retire the ReadOnly, User, and PowerUserroles in favour of new roles whose granted permissions better reflected those needed by the developers: Developer.

 In June 2025 we reconsidered the need for a ReadOnly role.